kevinmcareavey/jason-tutorial-series/md/iis-tutorials-2.md

 The term `alice` is an example of an **atom**, and the symbol `parent` is an example of a **predicate**.
 A predicate describes a property or relation over zero or more **terms**, where an atom is one kind of term.

 The expected number of terms for a predicate is called its **arity**.
-When referencing a predicate it is common to include both the symbol and the arity separated by the `/` (backslash) symbol, e.g. `female/1`, `male/1`, and `parent/2`.
+When referencing a predicate it is common to include both the symbol and the arity separated by the `/` (forward slash) symbol, e.g. `female/1`, `male/1`, and `parent/2`.

 The symbol `%` denotes the start of a **comment**.
 Comments are ignored by the Prolog interpreter.